Russia Steps Up Ukraine Assaults Ahead Of Victory Day Parades - UrduPoint

 "It will take considerable time and expense for Russia to reconstitute its armed forces following this conflict," it said, warning sanctions on advanced components would make it harder for Russia to re-arm.

-US President Joe Biden on Friday announced another package of military assistance worth $150 million, including counter-artillery radars used for detecting the source of enemy fire.
+On Friday, US President Joe Biden announced another package of military assistance worth $150 million, including radars for detecting the source of enemy artillery fire.

 This brings the total value of US weaponry sent to Ukraine since the Russian invasion began to $3.8 billion.